 - Can robots “love” each other, humans or deities?

-- Occupation, populist movements, and rebellion
+- Occupation, populism, and rebellion

-Heart and mind, science or ethics, can vs. should etc. These are all timeless tensions, worthy of inquiry.
-As Lee wonders in that finale episode:
+Heart and mind, science or ethics, can vs. should etc.

 If all of this has happened before, does it have to happen again?"

 Skilled actors bring characters to life.